Modern Indian History: Concise UPSC Notes, Timelines & Practice

 Fun Facts

-Macaulay openly dismissed oriental learning as 'worthless'.
+Macaulay openly dismissed oriental learning as 'worthless' in comparison to Western knowledge.

 Mains Key Points